 A legal document giving a lender a lien on real estate to secure repayment of a loan.
 Mortgage loans generally run from 10 to 30 years, after which the loan is required to be paid off.
 Also called deed of trust and/or security deed.

 If you’re interested in borrowing against your home’s available equity to pay for other expenses, you have choices.
-One option would be to Glossary Term: refinance and get cash out.
-Another option would be to take out a Glossary Term: home equity loan or Glossary Term: line of credit.
-Here are some of the key differences between a Glossary Term: cash-out refinance and a home equity loan or a home equity line of credit (HELOC):
+One option would be to refinance and get cash out.
+Another option would be to take out a home equity line of credit.
+Here are some of the key differences between a Glossary Term: cash-out refinance and a home equity line of credit (HELOC):

-Home equity loans and lines of credit: usually have no, or relatively small, closing costs.
+Home equity lines of credit: usually have no, or relatively small, closing costs.

-If you think that borrowing from your available home equity could be a good financial option for you, talk with your lender about cash-out refinancing, home equity loans, and home equity lines of creditFootnote 1.
+If you think that borrowing from your available home equity could be a good financial option for you, talk with your lender about cash-out refinancing and home equity lines of credit.
 Based on your personal situation and financial needs, your lender can provide the information you need to help you choose the best option for your situation.